How to Break the Worry Cycle: A Workshop for Parents of Anxious Kids and Teens

 Create an action plan to gradually reduce anxiety accommodations at home

-Cost: $150 per family [Payment due at time of registration]
+Cost: $200 per person or $225 with one additional family member [Payment due at time of registration]

 Location: 7801 East Bush Lake Road, Bloomington, MN 55439